build-on-aws/content/posts/all-the-things-that-comprehend-rekognition-textract-polly-transcribe-and-others-do/index.md

 This is just a small part of what you can create by powering AIML applications within the reach of an API call.

-I leave these links for you to continue experimenting and learning:
+Surely you have a real or invented problem that you would like to solve using one of these services and if not I leave these links for you to continue experimenting and learning:

 - Amazon Translate [Code Samples](https://github.com/aws-samples/document-translation).. [more code samples](https://docs.aws.amazon.com/translate/latest/dg/examples.html)
 - Amazon Transcribe and Amazon Comprehend [Code Samples](https://github.com/aws-samples/amazon-transcribe-comprehend-podcast)
 - Amazon Polly [Code Samples](https://docs.aws.amazon.com/polly/latest/dg/sample-code-overall.html)